3 ways to keep your Confluence intranet clean and clutter-free

 What’s the best way to facilitate this process?
 According to Kovalainen, it’s about empowering these administrators—whom, he says, are often the most active intranet contributors—to take ownership of their areas.
 “The most essential thing for ensuring the upkeep of the intranet is that you define the ownership” of different content spaces, Kovalainen notes.

-Intranet managers using Refined and Confluence should consider delegating admin permissions to gardeners so they have the permissions required to manage aspects of your intranet site.
+Intranet managers using Refined Sites and Confluence should consider delegating admin permissions to gardeners so they have the permissions required to manage aspects of your intranet site.

 2. Create a schedule for maintenance/updates